 - Validity.
-FDD accreditation will remain valid for a period of 3 years subject to ongoing fitness for the role49.
+FDD accreditation will remain valid for a period of 3 years subject to ongoing fitness for the role57.
 Behavioural and attitudinal fitness assessments are valid for 1 year.
 A completed SRG 1303B is to be submitted each year prior to, or alongside, the first Flying Display application made by the individual FDD. - Currency.
-To maintain currency an individual must act as FDD within the appropriate tier at least once every two years 50.
-However if, for example, a tier 3 FDD only acts as FDD for a tier 1 or 2 Flying Display(s) within the currency period, the tier 3 privileges will be forfeited and those of the relevant tier 1 or 2 maintained, until such time as the FDD conducts a tier 3 event under the supervision of an FDDM. - C8 Currency can be maintained by acting in the role of deputy FDD provided the following requirements are met: - a) The individual must be nominated on the CAA application for a Flying Display Permission, or on the RA2335 Form 1 for MAA regulated events. - b) The individual must take an active part in the planning and execution of the Flying Display. - c) The individual must be in attendance for the duration of the Flying Display. - The primary FDD must ensure that the nature of the active role and precise level of participation of the deputy FDD is recorded in the Post-Display Feedback Form (SRG1305/Form 4).
-The primary FDD must record as part of the detail included on the form that the Deputy FDD intends to use the event to reset their currency status51.
+To maintain currency an individual must act as FDD within the appropriate tier at least once every two years58.
+However, if, for example, a tier 3 FDD has only acted as FDD for a tier 1 or 2 Flying Display(s) within the currency period, the tier 3 privileges will be forfeited at the end of the currency period, until such time as the FDD conducts a tier 3 event under the supervision of an FDDM. - C8 Currency can be maintained by acting in the role of DFDD provided the following requirements are met: - a) The individual must be nominated on the CAA application for a Flying Display Permission, or on the RA 2335 Form 1 for MAA regulated events. - b) The individual must take an active part in the planning and execution of the Flying Display. - c) The individual must be in attendance for the duration of the Flying Display. - d) The primary FDD must ensure that the nature of the active role and precise level of participation of the DFDD is recorded in the Post-Display Feedback Form (SRG1305 / Form 4).
+The primary FDD must record as part of the detail included on the form that the DFDD intends to use the event to reset their currency status59.